Bayesian Mixture Models for Heterogeneous Extremes: Simulation Study

-for every $k$.
-The precision parameter $\alpha$ is also updated at every iteration as explained in the supplementary materials (step c2), based on a Gamma prior with $a_{\alpha}=1$ (shape) and $b_{\alpha}=1$ (rate).
+for every $k$; the precision parameter $\alpha$ is also updated at every iteration as explained in the supplementary materials (step c2), based on a Gamma prior with $a_{\alpha}=1$ (shape) and $b_{\alpha}=1$ (rate).

-Figure~\ref{fig:oneshot} shows results of single-sample experiments for all the scenarios.
+Fig.~\ref{fig:oneshot} shows results of single-sample experiments for all the scenarios.
 On the left, the posterior density from the model is compared to the true one to assess the overall fit.
 On the right, return level plots are presented to highlight the tail behavior.
-Posterior median return levels and posterior credible interval are computed based on a sample of 100 parameter-values, and are compared to the true ones and to the empirical quantiles.
-In Scenarios A and B the model performs very well, fitting both the density and quantile levels accurately, as expected.
-In Scenario C the model captures the overall behavior with three modes and the return levels quite well, despite being misspecified.
+Posterior median return levels and credible intervals are computed based on a sample of 100 parameter-values, and are compared to the true ones and to the empirical quantiles.
+In Scenarios A and B the model performs very well, \vc{representing both the true} density and quantile levels accurately, as expected. \vc{The slight inaccuracy at the highest return periods seems due to the behavior of the specific sample of data.
+Uncertainty increases with return period as in both scenarios there are fewer observations in the upper tail.} In Scenario C the model captures the overall behavior with three modes and the return levels quite well, despite being \vc{in a stronger case of misspecification}.

+\vc{While the proposed model performs well in this single-sample experiment, this could be driven by the specific simulated dataset, and we therefore proceed to analyze multiple simulated datasets in the next section.}